Xeboc/hegemon/README.md

 For DMARC you'll also need to add a `txt` record.
 The name field should be `_dmarc.EXAMPLE.COM` and the value should be `v=DMARC1; p=none`.
 More info on DMARC can be found [here](https://dmarc.org)

+Add an SPF `txt` record.
+The name should be `v=spf1 mx -all`.

-Set up SPF and reverse DNS [as per this post](http://sealedabstract.com/code/nsa-proof-your-e-mail-in-2-hours/).
-Make sure to validate that it’s all working, for example by sending an email to <a href="mailto:check-auth@verifier.port25.com">check-auth@verifier.port25.com</a> and reviewing the report that will be emailed back to you.
+Set the reverse DNS with the server provider.

+For reference, see [this post](http://sealedabstract.com/code/nsa-proof-your-e-mail-in-2-hours/).
+Make sure to validate that it’s all workin by sending an email to <a href="mailto:check-auth@verifier.port25.com">check-auth@verifier.port25.com</a> and reviewing the report that will be emailed back to you.
+Also, visit [DKIMValidator.com](http://dkimvalidator.com/) for another test.

 ### 8. Miscellaneous Configuration

+Make sure to allow SMTP outbound mail with the server provider.
+Most providers have this turned off by default.

 Sign in to the ZNC web interface and set things up to your liking.
 It isn’t exposed through the firewall, so you must first set up an SSH tunnel: